 The Tallahassee Chan Center is a sanctuary for the cultivation of wisdom and compassion.
-In 2009 Guo Gu (Dr. Jimmy Yu) started a meditation group as a way to repay his gratitude to his teacher, Master Sheng Yen (1930-2009).
-In 2017, he established this new center to further honor and fulfil his teacher’s original vow of spreading Chan Buddhism in the West.
+In 2009 Guo Gu (Dr. Jimmy Yu) started a meditation group as a way to repay his gratitude to his teacher, Master Sheng Yen (1931-2009).
+In 2017, he established this new center to further honor and fulfill his teacher’s original vow of spreading Chan Buddhism in the West.

 The Tallahassee Chan Center began as the Tallahassee Chan Group, practicing and sharing the space with other Buddhist groups at the Tallahassee Buddhist Community at the Railroad Square Art Park.
 In 2010, the group was formally recognized as a branch under the Dharma Drum Mountain Buddhist Association (DDMBA) in North America.
 On July 22, 2013, it obtained a non-profit status.
 In January 2014, it became a DDMBA Chapter.
 Although it had a humble beginning, within a few years, it quickly outgrew the space at the Tallahassee Buddhist Community, and became the largest constituents of Westerners under the DDMBA organization.